-Most of the Eastern PA CoC comes under the state Consolidation Plan developed by PA-DCED, however, there are twelve (12) additional Consolidated Plan Jurisdictions representing the more populated areas of the Lehigh Valley and Cumberland County, plus cities.
+Most of the Eastern PA CoC comes under the Commonwealth's Consolidation Plan developed by PA-DCED, however, there are twelve (12) additional Consolidated Plan Jurisdictions representing the more populated areas of the Lehigh Valley and Cumberland County, plus cities.
 PA-DCED uses web-based forums to meet with Regional Housing Advisory Committees (RHACs).
 The RHACs include state grantees, housing officials, developers, non-profits, CoC Chairs, and PA-DCED staff.
 Also as part of the citizen participation process, members of the CoC receive notice of public meetings, documents available for review, and citizen comment periods.
-The County and City Con Plan Jurisdictions follow the Con Plan guidelines for consultation, including interviews, surveys, and focus groups with stakeholders knowledgeable about homelessness in their communities.
+The County and City Five Year COnsolidated Plan Jurisdictions follow the Five Year Consolidated Plan guidelines for consultation, including interviews, surveys, and focus groups with stakeholders knowledgeable about homelessness in their communities.